santhosh23000966/19AI550_new/Ex.No.10_Miniproject.md

 To develop a game Basic 2D Side-Scrolling Movement System in Unity
 ### Algorithm:
 ```
-1. Algorithm for the Game
-1. Initialize the Scene
+# 1. Initialize the Scene

 Add a player object (square sprite).